 Deposits to Century are made through Mpesa, and customers get the loans directly to their accounts within a brief period.

 These institutions provide the youth with opportunities to achieve financial freedom.
 However, I advise that the money borrowed from MFIs should be strictly used for the intended purpose, income generation.
 This is because the borrowed money has to be repaid at an interest.

 Conditions For Microfinance Institutions In Kenya.

 Different Institutions use different criteria to determine those eligible for funding.
 In most cases, eligibility is based on gender and age.
 This means some microfinance Institutions offer loans to special groups such as underprivileged women.

 To access such services, they require one to be a Kenyan citizen of 18 years and above.
 Your ability to repay the loan and remain a customer of the institution will also be assessed.

 In most cases, interest rates on Microfinance loans are based on a flat rate.
 However, some loan interests are calculated on a decreasing balance.
 A majority of the Institutions insist on a monthly repayment system.

 The Interest on the loan varies between 30% and 40% for loans not exceeding Ksh.500,000 for loans above Ksh.
 500,000, and the interest rates extend up to 70%.

 Most of them do not have a system for analyzing credit scores.
-However, some insist that you must have an operational business for about 3 months and some cash in your account to get the credit.
+However, some insist that you must have an operational business for about three months and some cash in your account to get the credit.
 You also need to provide a good business plan and have at least one guarantor.

 Many Microfinancing Institutions are currently using mobile money services such as Mpesa to ease customers’ access to credit.
 Also, the use of mobile transactions helps minimize cases of fraud within the institutions.